sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 contains the version information for the most recent asset, so that subsequent fetches can be done based on asset version.

-When fetching by alias, the cache time is a few seconds for the dev environment and up to 5 minutes for the live environment.
-In other words, it can take up to 5 minutes for marketplace text updates to be visible in a live environment.
+When fetching by alias, the cache time is a few seconds for the Dev and Test environments and up to 5 minutes for the Live environment.
+In other words, it can take up to 5 minutes for marketplace text updates to be visible in a Live environment.
 These cache times are subject to change.

 ```js
 sdk.assetByAlias({